tomquisel/tomquisel.github.io/_posts/2022-06-16-navigating-disagreements.md

 When more detail is necessary, [Non-Violent Communication](https://www.clearerthinking.org/post/2019/03/06/want-to-improve-your-relationships-try-nonviolent-communication-1) (NVC) is a great way to phrase your desires.
 It avoids “you” statements and accusations, sticking to what you’ve observed and how it affects you.

-Other ways to keep it non-judgemental:
+Other ways to keep it non-judgmental:

 1. Avoid interpreting their behavior and making assumptions.
 Instead, ask them about their intentions.
 1. Focus on what can be changed going forward and avoid dredging up past events.